pantheon-systems/documentation/source/content/guides/getstarted/08-launch.md

 </Alert>

  1. Go to your Site Dashboard and click the <Icon icon="equalizer" text="Live"/> tab.
-Here you’ll have access to your Test environment, though it hasn’t been created yet.
 Click **Initialize Live Environment** to create your Test environment.

    ![Initialize live environment](../../../images/launch-initialize-live.png)